 Q. How do you keep light from coming through blinds?

 Buying the right type of blinds is one of the best ways to keep light from coming through and increasing energy efficiency.
-For instance, if you want no light to get through, buy blackout blinds.
-Just make sure they fit closely within your window frame so you don’t leave any space for sunlight to leak through the sides, top, or bottom.
+For instance, if you want no light to enter the room, choose blackout blinds.
+Then ensure that the blinds fit closely within the window frame without any space for sunlight to leak through the sides, top, or bottom.
 If you currently have venetian blinds, the best way to increase blackout capabilities is to purchase a set of curtains that can be placed in front of the blinds.

 Q. From a design perspective, what color or finish should my blinds be?

 It’s ultimately up to you.
-If you’re into minimalism, gray or white blinds are best.
-If you prefer a Scandinavian design, go with neutrals like browns and beiges.
-If you’re going for an eclectic look, choose colorful fabric for Roman blinds.
+If you’re into minimalism, gray or white blinds can be best.
+If you prefer a Scandinavian design, go with neutrals like natural wood or browns and beiges.
+For an eclectic look, choose colorful fabric Roman blinds.
 Your design aesthetic will determine what colors work best, but you can also hire an interior designer and ask them to help choose custom blinds.
 However, if you are looking for blinds that aid in privacy and keep out unwanted sunlight, your best bet will always be blackout blinds or roller shades in a dark color like gray, black, or brown.